robotika/opengokart/README.md

 As much of the tools used to develop the go-kart as possible should be open source.
 The same holds for all components and sub-assemblies.

-I'd be really happy if subsequent design resembled something like a [GoPed TRQ 46 trail ripper quad](http://goped.com/karts/trq-46/).
+I'd be really happy if the subsequent design resembled something like a [GoPed TRQ 46 trail ripper quad](http://goped.com/karts/trq-46/) but with an electric drive.

 ![goped trail ripper](goped-trail-ripper.jpg)